Highlights from the Ratings and Financial Report for Broadcom Inc. (AVGO)

 AVGO’s Market Performance

-AVGO stocks went down by -1.07% for the week, with a monthly jump of 1.39% and a quarterly performance of 6.21%, while its annual performance rate touched 78.34%.
-The volatility ratio for the week stands at 1.90% while the volatility levels for the past 30 days are set at 2.81% for Broadcom Inc..
-The simple moving average for the period of the last 20 days is 0.45% for AVGO stocks with a simple moving average of 20.23% for the last 200 days.
+AVGO stocks went down by -3.67% for the week, with a monthly drop of -3.26% and a quarterly performance of -0.45%, while its annual performance rate touched 85.66%.
+The volatility ratio for the week stands at 1.84% while the volatility levels for the past 30 days are set at 2.37% for Broadcom Inc..
+The simple moving average for the period of the last 20 days is -3.03% for AVGO stocks with a simple moving average of 14.67% for the last 200 days.

 Analysts’ Opinion of AVGO